anupamjaiswall/Unbloater/README.md

 # 6) Installing multiple APKs from a directory :
-![installing APKs from a directory](https://github.com/anupamjaiswall/Unbloater/blob/main/media/6.gif?raw=true) Choose option *6* to install multiple apks from a directory.
+![installing APKs from a directory](https://github.com/anupamjaiswall/Unbloater/blob/main/media/6.gif?raw=true) Choose option *6* to install multiple APKs from a directory.
 **Syntax**
 ```bash
 path/of/the/directory/